 The most common component of fibrocystic change is breast pain.
 The medical term for breast pain is mastalgia or mastodynia.
-The pain is often cyclic, which means that it occurs in relation to (often just before) the menstrual period.
+The pain is often cyclic, occuring in relation to the menstrual period.
 The pains are at times severe, and most commonly occur in the upper outer breast and may also extend to the nipple or underarm.
 Usually the pains resolve after the menstrual period begins.
 Non-cyclic mastalgia refers to pains which are not related to the menstrual period.
 Often, only one breast will have pain, and it may be localized to a single pinpoint area.
 The pains may be fairly constant and “aching” in nature, or may be sharp, burning, or stabbing in character.
 Evaluation to rule out a specific mass or cyst is indicated, but most times, the pains are not related to any specific lesion (including cancer), and often resolve over time.
 Pulled chest wall muscles, pinched nerves, or costochrondritis (inflammation of the cartilage of the ribcage) may also cause pain which appears to originate in the breasts.